salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 APIs of the Salesforce Marketing Cloud.
 Including the documenting of capability and input/output formats of APIs so SDks can be automatically constructed and used.

+API authors and framework developers should take careful note of [API Description Format](#api-description-format) as the requirements for schema information are very rigorous and are difficult to achieve without framework support.

 ## Table of contents

+* Fuel API Standards
+	* Introduction
+	* Table of contents
 * Versioning in the API
+	* Example
 	* Version numbering schema
 	* Allowed changes/updates to a Version
 * HTTP status codes